Comparative Study of Clustering Techniques for Real-Time Dynamic Model Reduction: Identifying Representative Generators

 \subsubsection{Spectral Clustering}

-For general spectral clustering we use more than just the one eigenvector for the second smallest eigenvalue.
-Instead, we look at the first $k$ eigenvectors.
-Each row of an eigenvector corresponds to a vertex in the graph from which the weighted Laplacian was formed.
-So, if we form an $n \times k$ matrix where the columns are the first $k$ eigenvectors, then each row can be thought of as a new vector representation of each of the vertices.
-In spectral clustering we take these new vector representations and use $k$-means to cluster them, and thereby clustering the vertices themselves.
-The pipeline illustration in \fig{fig:spec-clust} shows this sequence of steps.
-For a more in depth discussion of spectral clustering, including other variants which we do not investigate here, see \cite{luxburg_tutorial_2007}.
+For general spectral clustering, more than just one eigenvector of the weighted Laplacian is used.
+Instead of using only the Fiedler vector, the first $k$ eigenvectors are considered.
+Each entry of an eigenvector corresponds to a vertex in the graph from which the weighted Laplacian was formed.
+An $n \times k$ matrix can be formed where the columns are the first $k$ eigenvectors.
+Each row can be thought of as a new vector representation for each of the vertices. $k$-means is then used to cluster these new vector representations, thereby clustering the vertices themselves.
+The pipeline illustration in \fig{fig:spec-clust} shows this sequence.
+In this case, eigenvectors are only calculated once, at $O(n^3)$ complexity, followed by a single $k$-means calculation.
+As the $k$-means complexity is less than $n^3$, the total complexity of spectral clustering is dominated by the $n^3$ term.
+For a more in-depth discussion of spectral clustering, including other variants not investigated here, see \cite{luxburg_tutorial_2007}.